Primus (band): Alexander's third departure and the arrival of John Hoffman (2024–present)

 On October 17, 2024, Alexander unexpectedly announced to his bandmates that he would be leaving the band, effective immediately.
 Alexander stated that he had "lost his passion for playing", with no further elaboration.
 Primus officially confirmed his departure on October 29, 2024; the band also announced that they were planning to search for "the greatest drummer on Earth", with further details to follow.
 Alexander would later explain in an interview with Rolling Stone in November that health concerns also had an effect on the decision to leave the band.
-At least 6,200 drummers were auditioned before Claypool announced Dirtfoot drummer John Hoffman as Alexander's replacement on February 7, 2025.

 Primus played its first show since Alexander's third departure at the Fox Oakland Theatre on December 30, 2024, where three different sets were performed, including songs from Claypool's 1996 solo debut album Highball with the Devil as "The Holy Mackerel", a semi-reunion of the Frog Brigade (with LaLonde on guitar), and Primus performing with drummer Brain for the first time in 24 years.

+To replace Alexander, at least 6,200 drummers were auditioned, with the final round including Thomas Lang, Thomas Pridgen and Nikki Glaspie; the band documented the audition process in a documentary web series called "Primus Interstellar Drum Derby" on YouTube.
+Ultimately, Claypool announced Dirtfoot drummer John Hoffman as Alexander's replacement on February 7, 2025.

 Hoffman made his live debut with Primus at the Tool in the Sand festival in March 2025 in Punta Cana, Dominican Republic, alongside Tool drummer Danny Carey.
 Hoffman's first tour with Primus was the Sessanta V2.0 Tour with A Perfect Circle and Puscifer, which took place from April to June 2025.
 The new lineup released their first recorded song, "Little Lord Fentanyl", featuring Maynard James Keenan, on May 1, 2025.
 In July 2025, Hoffman said that there was a "strong probability" that a new Primus album would be released.
+In May 2026, Claypool confirmed that the band plans to release a new twelve-inch single EP "that has two new singles", which will be followed by a new full-length studio album in 2027.
+This EP, A Handful of Nuggs, came as a surprise release on May 15, 2026 and features a collaboration from Puddles Pity Party on a cover of "Holy Diver" by Dio.